-Written by Duncan Martin on November 4, 2015
+Written by karen on 4 November 2015

 TV viewers across the BRFM region have been glued to their screens watching ITV’s new star-studded drama Jekyll and Hyde and if you’ve been watching closely, you may have seen some familiar places!